fcampelo/epitopetransfer-GPB/README.md

 transfer learning** by Lindeberg Pessoa Leite, Teófilo E. de Campos, Francisco Pereira Lobo and Felipe Campelo.

+**Note**: This repository is a version of the original code in <https://github.com/lindeberg25/epitopetransfer>, with additional reproducibility code for the analysis presented in the paper.
+For the latest versions, please refer to the original repo or to the fork in <https://github.com/fcampelo/epitopetransfer>.

 ## Table of Contents

 -   [Dependencies](#Dependencies)